adidottxt/h-1b-data-analyzer/README.md

 -------------------
 Having a hard time understanding what each question means?
 Try hovering over the question to get a brief explanation of what each question deals with.

 Still having trouble?
-Worry not; here’s a (slightly more in-depth) explanation to each question.
+Here’s a (slightly more in-depth) explanation to each question.

 #### Top Cities (by # of applications):